acorbin3/Baby-Words---Alexa-Skill/README.md

 * Alexa has basic intents that be used to help build the skill.
 Examples would be; Help, Yes, No,
 * Minimum must support LaunchRequest, IntentRequest, SessionEndRequest
 * Intents get define in the code
 * During game play we can create session attributes.
-These can be used to keep game states
+These can be used to keep game states.
+This requires the use of DynamoDB from Amazon web services
 * Here is a good link overview of an intent:[Link](https://youtu.be/ymixpC53c-s)

 # Deploying your skill